+• 11 .
+0 0 !!

+Level of Compliance

+Non Full

-Level of C ompliance Non Full That all key stakeholders are afforded the opportunity to be rep resented with in the main or secondary committee structure.
-These Include: e) Fund employers $\checkmark$ f) Scheme members $\checkmark$ g) Independent professional observers (where appropriate) $\checkmark$ h) Expert advisers $\checkmark$ That where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers and meetings, training and are given full opportunity to contribute to the decision making process, with or without voting rights. $\checkmark$ Reason for non-compliance: g) &amp; h) These are not considered to be appropriate nor statutor, professional expert advisers to the Pension Fund whilst not mere &amp; Investment Committee.
-Notes and explanations on the ratings given above: None
+That all key stakeholders are afforded the opportunity to be represented within the main or secondary committee structure.
+These Include:

+e) Fund employers ✓

+f) Scheme members \checkmark

+g) Independent professional observers (where appropriate) √

+h) Expert advisers \checkmark

+i) That where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers and meetings, training and are given full opportunity to contribute to the decision making process, with or without voting rights. √

+Reason for non-compliance:

+g) & h) These are not considered to be appropriate nor statutory requirements.
+However, professional expert advisers to the Pension Fund whilst not members, attend Pensions & Investment Committee.

+Notes and explanations on the ratings given above: